AnnieDavies/NMA_and_RW/README.md

           Results from the random walk approach.

             i.
-RW_flow_13.txt = the evidence flow for comparison 1-3 of the Depression data as estimated by the analytical RW approach (see Section 4.3 and Appendix E, presented in Figure 7, code: EvidenceFlow_RWanalytical.cpp)
+RW_flow_13.txt = the evidence flow for comparison 1-3 of the Depression data as estimated by the analytical RW approach (see Section 4.3 and Section G of the Supplement, presented in Figure 7, code: EvidenceFlow_RWanalytical.cpp)

             ii.
-RW_prop.txt = proportion contributions to the network comparison 1-3 in the Depression data as estimated by the RW approach (see Section 5.3, presented in 2nd column of Table 4, code: Streams_contributions_RWanalytical.cpp)
+RW_prop.txt = proportion contributions to the network comparison 1-3 in the Depression data as estimated by the RW approach (see Section 5.3, presented in 2nd column of Table 4, code: Streams_contributions_RWanalytical.cpp or, equivalently, HatAgg_Contrib_Depression.R)

             iii.
 RW_stream.txt = evidence streams (flow through paths) for the network comparison 1-3 in the Depression data set as estimated by the RW approach (see section 5.3, presented in 3rd column of Table 3, code: Streams_contributions_RWanalytical.cpp)